bluedragon1221/papa_stories/md/44_The_Progress_of_Technology_During_My_Lifespan.md

 ---
 title: The Progress of Technology During my Lifespan
+lesson: The brilliance we can find with our hearts will always far outshine that which can be produced by the minds of this world
 ---

 This article is a collection of memories about various technologies that